Non-Contradiction/convexjlr/convexjlr/original_vignettes/my-vignette.md

     can give you more imformation for `Convex.jl`, which `convexjlr` is built upon.

-To use package `convexjlr`, we first need to attach it:
+To use package `convexjlr`, we first need to attach it and do some initial setup:

     library(convexjlr)